I’m obsessed with setting website goals. They keep me on track, and it’s the only way to grow a business.

 How to do it: Increase the number of signup boxes on your site.
 Use side-panel boxes, hello bar, and pop-ups (where appropriate).
 Offer an incentive like a free course, eBook, or better yet a ‘content upgrade’.

 How to measure it: If you haven’t already, set up a MailChimp, Aweber, or Campaign Monitor account.
 They’ll keep track of your subscribers and monitor the growth of your list.
-Here is our guide on building your email list & sending your first newsletter.
 (MailChimp shown below)

 With your subscriber rate rising, let’s send them some emails!
 As always, we’ll need to set some new goals here too.
 What is your current open rate?
 And what percentage of those that open it are clicking through to your website?